France has been among the most successful football nations in the last twenty years, winning two World Cups.

 The year before, the former PSG-man signed for Serie A giants Juventus, whom he helped lead to three consecutive Scudetto.
 He won the most matches for club and country in 2018 (48 matches) than any other player in 2018.

-Matuidi parted Turin for Inter Miami at the beginning of the 2020 season on a free transfer, playing 47 matches for Beckham’s squad.
+Matuidi parted Turin for at the beginning of the 2020 season on a free transfer, playing 47 matches for Beckham’s squad.
 Matuidi was last seen joining the French dressing room celebrations in Qatar after the national team booked their place at the final in Qatar.

 Photo: Twitter/@OptaJean